-i) Otherwise, the NPM shall update its own NETWORK_CHANNELS register with its own physical ID, the allocated channel number and set the valid bit to one.
-The NPM shall then write this value to the NETWORK_CHANNELS register of all the IP-capable nodes on the bus.
+i) Otherwise, the NPM shall update its own NETWORK_CHANNELS register with the allocated channel number and set the valid bit to one.
+The NPM shall then write this value the updated value of the entire register to the NETWORK_CHANNELS register of all the IP-capable nodes on the bus.
 Either a broadcast write request or a series of write requests addressed to individual nodes may be used to propagate the information.